jonathankamau/Fidget-Spinners/README.md

 ### Licence

-This project is licenced under MelvinAtieno licence.
+This project is licenced under MIT licence.
 See [Licence.md](https://github.com/Melvin1Atieno/Fidget-Spinners/blob/master/licence.md) for more details.